 1. EMBRACE CROSS-DEVICE INTEGRATION

 The days when people used only one device to shop online are officially over.
-Almost half of UK consumers used multiple devices to shop in 2015, and research indicates that cross-device usage is rapidly becoming the norm in 2016.
+Almost half of UK consumers used multiple devices to shop in 2015, and research indicates that cross-device usage is rapidly becoming the norm.

 Is your ecommerce dealing well with this cultural and technological shift?
 Start your evaluation by asking yourself these three questions: